Drinking Vessel for Two (2018)

 Turned ash cup by Joseph Shedd

-"Make water taste different without changing the water." — Alan Wexler
+"Make water taste different without changing the water." — Allan Wexler

 A two-hour design sprint during a workshop with Allan Wexler Studio.
 The prompt: to make a "vessel to convey water, to make the water taste different without changing the water."
 My response tests the communication skills and patience between its two users, raising the stakes and heightening suspense by eliminating the element of sight.

 Dating back to 18,000BCE, and found in civilizations around the world, the bullroarer has often been used in exclusive rituals, with only certain members of the community being allowed to play—or, in some cases, even listen to—its peculiar, droning sound.